 The 2014 Breeze Arts Festival took place from Sat 19 July to Sunday 27 July, and was packed full of activities, workshops and performances for 11 to 19 year olds.
 The festival was programmed by young people and took place in a variety of locations across the city centre.
 Please follow the link

 for further information about the festival.

 The 2014 Light Night is on Friday 3 October.
 A spectacular city-wide event featuring performance, installations, music and dance.
 For one evening, Leeds’ artists pool their talents in the city centre, exhibiting and performing their work on the streets and squares and in venues not usually open to the public.

 If you would like to be added to our Light Night mailing list, please use the Contact us form on this page.

-If you are interested in exhibiting, please use the Contact us form on this page with your ideas.
+We are currently exhibiting a series of photos from Leeds Inspired projects.
+The exhibition is open to visit during Town Hall open hours.
+If you are interested in exhibiting, please use the contact us form on this page with your ideas.